ministryofjustice/security-guidance/policies/multi-Factor-authentication-mfa-guide.md

 * something they have (such as a mobile phone or smart card), and/or
 * something they are (biometric authentication such as a fingerprint).

 MFA can be used as a possession-based factor for authentication (something I have).
 MFA is sometimes referred to as Two-Factor Authentication (2FA) if it involves a second form of authentication or 3/4/5 Factor Authentication if it includes additional authentication requirements.
 Different methods of secondary authentication identify users with varying degrees of accuracy.
+Care should be taken to ensure true MFA, for instance password and security questions are both 'something they know' and hence are just one factor of authentication.

 The list below identifies the MoJ’s preference for MFA methods, with 1 ranked the highest.
 These can be used for 2/3/4/5 Factor Authentication as required.

 Note: